-the individual's contribution to the success of the Company's financial performance;
+- the individual's contribution to the success of the Company's financial performance; - internal pay equity;

-- · internal pay equity; - the individual's performance of job responsibilities; and - · the accounting impact to the Company and potential dilution effects of the grant.
+- · the individual's performance of job responsibilities; and - the accounting impact to the Company and potential dilution effects of the grant.

-The Committee believes that stock options, RSUs and PSUs each provide incentives that are important to the Company's executive compensation program as a whole.
+The Committee believes that RSUs and PSUs each provide incentives that are important to the Company's executive compensation program as a whole.
 Therefore, the Committee generally awards a mix of these instruments to the NEOs when approving annual equity awards.

-2022 Annual Equity Awards.
-For 2022, the target equity grant date value and mix of the long-term incentive awards granted to the NEOs are shown in the table below.
-While the total target equity grant value increased versus 2021, these awards were subject to clawback pursuant to CARES Act.
+2023 Annual Equity Awards.
+For 2023, the target equity grant date value and mix of the long-term incentive awards granted to the NEOs are shown in the table below.